aws-cloudformation/cfn-lint/README.md

 ### Precedence

-cfn-lint applies the configuration from the CloudFormation Metadata first and then overrides those values with anything specified in the CLI.
+cfn-lint applies configurations from several sources.
+The rules at lower levels are overrided by those at higher levels.
+1. `.cfnlintrc` configurations
+2. Template Metadata configurations
+3. CLI parameters

 ### Configure Rules